Math Morning Work 2nd Grade Bundle | Printable | Google Slides and Forms

 About this Resource

 This resource is a unique way to get your students warmed up in the morning.
-The math is aligned to 1st Grade Common Core Standards.
+The math is aligned to 2nd Grade Common Core Standards and meant to be a review.
+If you teach 3rd grade, this might also work for you depending on your students’ needs.
+(We do have a 3rd grade version!)

-The focus for each day was created based on fundamental needs we noticed in our own classrooms: Place Value, Number Sense, and Fractions.
+The focus for each day was created based on fundamental needs I noticed in my classroom of 3rd graders: Place Value, Number Sense, and Fractions.
 While these are not the only areas addressed, they are the main focus.
-The 1st Grade Morning Work follows the 1st Grade standards.
+The 2nd Grade Morning Work follows the 2nd Grade standards while leading up to these areas students will cover in the upper grades.
 Each week follows the same routine and structure:

 This ELA + Math Morning Work is available for the following grade levels: